Evaluating Competitiveness in UEFA's New Champions League Format

-\citet{CsatoMolontayPinter2024} observe that from the 2021-22 season onwards, rounds 4/5/6 are the mirror image of rounds 3/2/1.
+\citet{CsatoMolontayPinter2024} observe that from the 2021/22 season onwards, rounds 4/5/6 are the mirror image of rounds 3/2/1.
 In the absence of other requirements, they list 12 valid schedules, characterized by the matches in the last two rounds.
 These schedules are listed in Table \ref{tab:schedules_groups}.
 The name of the schedule reveals the matches of the team from pot 1, e.g. in schedule 1231, the team from pot 1 plays a home game against the team from pot 2 in round 5 and plays away against the opponent from pot 3 in round 6.
 Rounds can have up to 4 time slots, 2 on Tuesdays and 2 on Wednesdays, except for the last round where all matches of the same group are played at the same time.
 For round 5, in some groups one match was played at 18:45 and the other at 21:00, while in other groups both matches were played at 21:00.
 Since it is unclear why in some cases matches are played in separate time slots, we make the conservative assumption that in every round, all groups play their matches simultaneously.
 Hence, in the group stage the number of time slots coincide with the number of rounds.
 Note that this leads to a small underestimation of the number of non-competitive matches.

 In general, \citet{CsatoMolontayPinter2024} found that unattractive matches occur less frequently in schedules in which, in the last round, the strongest team plays at home against one of the two middle teams compared to other schedules.
 To asses the effect of the schedule on the group stage format, we iterate over all the options and schedule each group according to that option.
 Since in practice groups may be scheduled according to different options, we also include the option where each group is scheduled according to a randomly selected, hence possibly different, schedule.